samschott/maestral/README.md

 - Python 3.6 or higher
 - [gnome-shell-extension-appindicator](https://github.com/ubuntu/gnome-shell-extension-appindicator)
   on Gnome 3.26 and higher
 - PyQt 5.9 or higher (for GUI only).
-It is recommended to install PyQt5 from your distribution's package manager instead of PyPI.
-Otherwise, the interface style may not follow your selected system appearance (e.g., "dark mode" on macOS or "Adwaita-dark" on Gnome).

 *Python:*
 - click